gradle/gradle/subprojects/docs/src/docs/release/notes.md

-Gradle 1.1 is a consolidation release, focussing mostly on the tightening up of internals and bug fixes.

-We've also been doing the ground work to support the post 1.0 evolution of Gradle.
+Gradle 1.1 is a consolidation release focussing on usability improvements, bug fixes, and ground work to support the post 1.0 evolution of Gradle.

 ## New and noteworthy